tim-hardcastle/Pipefish/README.md

 To use the VS Code syntax highlighter, move the `charm-highlighter` folder of the distribution to your `<user home>/.vscode/extensions` folder and, if VS Code is already running, restart it.

-Having one way or another obtained a working executable, run it with `./charm` in the root directory.
+Then run it with `./charm` in the root directory.
 You should see something like this:

 ```
   ╔══════════♥══════════╗